Phoebe Grinter – Columnist

 It is her hilariously dark and deeply sad Fleabag that has left me in awe of my fellow Phoebe.
 The way she skilfully navigates the artifice of human interactions with an ease that leaves even the most cynical viewer vulnerable is a talent that we have not seen for years.
 And if that wasn’t enough, she has done more to further the relevance of jumpsuits than anyone!
 When her character in Fleabag decided to break the fourth wall and speak directly to the viewers, inviting us into her mind to experience her true thoughts and feelings, she couldn’t have expected that we would fully refuse to get out.

-Fleabag quickly and deservedly became my favourite TV show ever after just the first episode.
+Fleabag quickly and deservedly became one of my favourite TV shows after just the first episode.
 For me, Waller-Bridge’s genius is evident in the way that she uses humour to tell her profoundly sad and at times dark story.
 From the first episode viewers are led to believe the series is about nothing but sex, but we soon learn that the story is mostly about love in its platonic forms.
 I love and respect the way she portrays the female friendships of her characters as the real romances and love stories in her work.
 It is clear that she understands the staples of female relationships and she is not shy of exploring these in her work, showing the insecurities, emotional conflicts and unspoken competitions that these relationships often involve.
 Before the characters of Waller-Bridge’s imagination, we were lacking genuine multifaceted female characters in a world of the perfectly fake.
 The way her female protagonists are able to truly and fully own their complicated personalities make for some relatable, touching and outright brilliant storylines.
 Although the show ended perfectly with the season two finale, I definitely haven’t scratched my Fleabag itch!

 Waller-Bridge is an active female writer-actor-director and all-round boss bitch.
 Her powerful and unapologetically feminist views have helped remake the idea of the female voice, giving her and other females in her industry the power to create shows like Fleabag in a world that has not allowed women to do this before.
 Her insights into the female condition make me hysterically laugh before quietly sobbing and reaching for my sister’s hand or wanting a hug from my mum.
 She is not afraid to showcase the sometimes uncomfortable but always necessary truths of what it means to be a woman today.
 She is a tract on millennial womanhood, and I salute her.